 In the paper, David notes:

 “Data integration is becoming a competitive advantage that is directly tied to the success of the business.
 Those that can’t practice data integration correctly and rely on legacy technologies will likely fall by the wayside within their industry.
 The ROI from data integration is huge, considering the upside to the business.”

-I encourage you to download the full paper on the SnapLogic website and get started on modernizing your integration strategy today.
+I encourage you to download the full paper on the SnapLogic website and get started on modernizing your data integration plan today.
 Here’s a recent recording of the 10 Modern Integration requirements that you may also find useful:

 The presentation is available for download on Slideshare.